python/cpython/Doc/library/ssl.rst

 security policy, it is highly recommended that you use the :func:`create_default_context` function to create your SSL context.
-It will load the system's trusted CA certificates, enable certificate validation, and try to choose reasonably secure protocol and cipher settings.
+It will load the system's trusted CA certificates, enable certificate validation and hostname checking, and try to choose reasonably secure protocol and cipher settings.

 For example, here is how you would use the :class:`smtplib.SMTP` class to create a trusted, secure connection to a SMTP server::